SabateNicolletteS/FinalProject/README.md

-This is the Final Project for the first quarter of Computer Science 3, it covers all modules. https://github.com/SabateNicolletteS/FinalProject/
+This is a Final Project on all modules.
+The topics covered in this project are all the topics discussed. https://github.com/SabateNicolletteS/FinalProject/